YinnyF/bookmark-manager/README.md

 ```
 ```
 As a time-pressed user
-So that I can save a website
+So that I can save a website for later retrieval
-I would like to add the site's address and title to bookmark manager
+I would like to add the site's address and title to Bookmark Manager
 ```

 ## Domain Model screenshot